 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the five steps to conflict resolution.
+-Name the five steps to conflict resolution.

--Explain two of the four types of supervisees that are resistant to improvement.
+-Name the four types of supervisees that are resistant to improvement.

--Explain three main ethical issues involved in the supervision of a therapist.
+-Name three main ethical issues involved in the supervision of a therapist.